-E-mail: 1405146274@qq.com
+E-mail: yzhany@jsnu.edu.cn

-Received 23.01.2024

-Accepted 26.02.2024
+Received 23.01.2024 Accepted 26.02.2024

 Abstract: Based on the data of parents of primary school students in Lianyungang City, Jiangsu Province, China, this paper explores the impact of parental self-affirmation on educational anxiety, as well as the mechanism of parental trust in children's autonomy, parental expectation, and family intimacy.
 A total of 983 parents of primary school students were surveyed using the GHQ-Self-Affirmation Scale, Parental Expectation Questionnaire, Parental Trust in Children's Autonomy Questionnaire, Parental Education Anxiety Questionnaire, and the Chinese Version of FACES II, focusing on the dimension of close relationships.
-There is a significant positive correlation between parental self-affirmation and educational anxiety (r=0.17, p<0.01), and self-affirmation positively predicts educational anxiety ($\beta=0.07$, P<0.05).
-In other words, the higher the level of parental self-affirmation, the higher the degree of parental self-affirmation, and educational anxiety.
+There is a significant positive correlation between parental self-affirmation and educational anxiety (r=0.17, p<0.01), and self-affirmation positively predicts educational anxiety (β =0.07, P<0.05).
+In other words, the higher the level of parental self-affirmation, the higher the degree of parental educational anxiety.
+Parental trust in children's autonomy, and parental expectation play a chain mediating role between parental self-affirmation, and educational anxiety.
 The effect of parental self-affirmation on parental expectation is moderated by family intimacy.
-The study shows that parental trust in children's autonomy, and parental self-affirmation can significantly positively moderate the impact of parental self-affirmation any expectation, serve as a mediating bridge between parental self-affirmation and educational anxiety in children's autonomy, and family intimacy can significantly positively moderate the impact of parental self-affirmation on parental expectation.
+The study shows that parental trust in children's autonomy, and parental expectation, serve as a mediating bridge between parental self-affirmation and educational anxiety, and family intimacy can significantly positively moderate the impact of parental self-affirmation on parental trust in children's autonomy.

-Keywords: educational anxiety; parental self-affirmation; parental expectation; family intimacy; parental trust in child-ren's autonomy.
+Keywords: educational anxiety; parental self-affirmation; parental expectation; family intimacy; parental trust in children's autonomy.